For a summary of Java 2D properties, see Java 2D Properties.

 Starting with the Java SE 6 release, the Direct3D pipeline uses the Direct3D API for rendering.
 This pipeline is enabled in full-screen mode by default, if the drivers support the required features and the level of rendering quality.

-It is possible to enable the Direct3D pipeline or to force its use, as described in the subsections below.
+It is possible to enable the Direct3D pipeline or to force its use, as described in the following sections:

-Consider enabling the Direct3D pipeline for your application if it makes heavy use of rendering operations such as alpha compositing, antialiasing, and transforms.
+Consider enabling the Direct3D pipeline for your application if it heavily uses rendering operations such as alpha compositing, antialiasing, and transforms.

 However, use caution when deciding to enable this pipeline in your application.
 For example, some built-in video chipsets (which are used in most notebooks) do not perform well using Direct3D, even if they satisfy the quality requirements for Java 2D pipelines.